 Sourcing seed from small-scale, specialty producers from all over the world, Courtney grows unique, hard-to-find varieties for her local community.
 Farmermaid Flowers are available wholesale to florists and retailers.
 Professionally designed arrangements are available at Farmers Markets, through seasonal Bouquet Subscriptions, and for wedding clients.

 Courtney has an academic background in Sustainable Agriculture & Plant Biology and has been farming organically since 2005.
-She currently farms in a magical little canyon at the top of the Morro Bay watershed, and in the verdant Los Osos Valley.
 Her connection with the earth and the ocean places clean water, healthy soil, and rich biodiversity as her top priorities as a farmer.

 While she pours her sweat, blood, and tears (literally, all three) into the farm, she certainly does not pour any toxic chemicals or spray any synthetic pesticides, herbicides, or fungicides that could harm plants or wildlife downstream.
 She uses Regenerative Agriculture practices to sequester carbon, reduce greenhouse gas emissions and increase biodiversity.